 The HEDS Alumni Survey asks alumni about the quality and impact of their undergraduate educational experiences, including cocurricular activities such as internships, study abroad, and community service.
 The survey also asks alumni to evaluate the impact of their undergraduate education on their postgraduate critical thinking, problem solving, and other learning outcomes.
 Finally, the survey asks about postgraduate employment, college satisfaction, and college debt.

-The HEDS Alumni Survey asks alumni to report on four dimensions of their undergraduate experience:
+The HEDS Alumni Survey asks alumni to report on five dimensions of their undergraduate experience:

 - Good Teaching and High-Quality Interactions with Faculty